-44-50 Chevallier Street - draft text of proposed entry for inclusion in 2020
+44-50 Chevallier Street

-Construction date Early 20th century
+Construction Date Early 20 th century

 Architect

 Original use Residential

 Current use Residential

 Ward Westgate

 Easting 615250

 Northing 245332

-Year added to Local List 2020
+Year added to Local List 2021

 Early 20th century terrace of four dwellings, built as a group with 26-40 Waterloo Road.
 Red brick 2.5 storey buildings which face All Saints Church to the northwest.
 Ground floor bays benefit from a lean to roof which occupy the length of the ground floor, with shared pitched porches.
 Each dwelling has a half-timbered dormer positioned centrally in the clay plain tile roof slope.

 The southwest gable features a large, decorative chimney breast and stack which elevates the prominence of the group of building, and pairs the group with the prominent gable of 26-40 Waterloo Road.